cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

 ## Test again

 Just like you did in the [previous section](./1-preparation.md), you compile the minimal chain, re-initialize and start it.
-You need to re-initialize because your genesis has changed.
+You need to re-initialize because your genesis has changed once again.

 ```sh
 $ make install